 Young People’s Projects

-Our Young People’s Projects work with young people (aged under 18) of all genders who have shown harmful sexual behaviour.
+Our Young People’s Projects work with young people (aged 12-18) of all genders who have shown harmful sexual behaviour.
+Where possible we will provide advice and guidance regarding children and young people of any age who are not suitable for our projects.

 In July 2018 the SLF secured funding from HMPPS to develop an innovative new young people’s project named Apollo.
-A Project Coordinator was appointed in October 2018 and is currently developing the intervention model.
-This will draw upon our experience delivering Young People’s Circles of Support and Accountability, the Aurora Project therapy service, and working with adults who have been convicted of sexual offences.
+The intervention model draws upon our experience delivering Young People’s Circles of Support and Accountability, the Aurora Project therapy service, and working with adults who have been convicted of sexual offences.

 Young people with sexually harmful behaviour